NCAR/DART/guide/history/Fiji_release.rst

 .. attention::

-   Fiji is a prior release of DART.
+   Fiji is a prior release of DART (from 2004).
 Its source code is available via the `DART repository on Github <https://github.com/NCAR/DART/tree/Fiji>`__.
 This documentation is preserved merely for reference.
 See the `DART homepage <https://dart.ucar.edu/>`__ for information on the latest release.